-110-180 Elder Law // 3 cr
+110-180 | Elder Law // 3 Credits

 Elder Law is an introduction to the topics in the law affecting older persons.
 Topics covered include family rights and responsibilities, health care decision-making, financing health care (Medicare, Medicaid); housing, guardianship and alternatives to guardianship, income maintenance (social security benefits, pensions, etc.), elder abuse and ethical issues in dealing with older clients.

-Prerequisite(s): 110-102 Civil Litigation I and 110-104 Legal Research and (801-136 English Composition 1 or 801-106 English Composition or 801-219 English Composition 1 or min score of Y on BS)
+Prerequisite(s): 110-102 Civil Litigation I and 110-104 Legal Research and (801-136 English Composition 1 or 801-106 English Composition or 801-219 English Composition 1 or min score of Y on BA or min score of Y on BS)